WilsonSoetomo/READmeGenerator/README.md

 ## Description:

-This project is going to give the user several questions and take the input for the READme
+this is the description for my readme
 ## Installation:

-in the file director run node index
+not much just git the repo
 ## Usage:

-this project can be used to simplify the way a readme is made by quickly formatting it with questions.
+depends on how youd like to receive user input
 ## Credits:

-The following project has been done by: undefined
+The following project has been done by: Wilson
 ## Instructions:

-enter node index in the terminal and answer the questions accordingly.
+none.
 ## Github:

 -[View the Github profile here](https://github.com/wilson148)